geophysics-ubonn/titatest/Readme.md

 For technical documentation please cite either the full git commit hash, or (if available) a specific release with its DOI.

+## License

+CRTomo and its components, if not otherwise stated, is distributed under the MIT licence.
+Please refer to the file **COPYING** for further information.

 ## Installation